morrownr/USB-WiFi/README.md

 Recent changes:

-- 2021-09-27 - changes to reflect new 8821au driver.
+- 2021-10-22 - changes to reflect the new 8812au and 8821au drivers.

 -----

 ##### chipsets - rtl8811au and rtl8821au - AC600 - USB 2
 [Linux Driver for USB WiFi Adapters that use the RTL8811AU and RTL8821AU Chipsets](https://github.com/morrownr/8821au-20210708)

 The rtl8811au chipset is an aging chipset that will likely never be supported by an in-kernel driver which leaves users dependent on Realtek to release future out-of-kernel source code.
 This makes buying adapters based on this chipset somewhat risky for Linux users.
 The market for USB WiFi adapters has seen a switch over the last few years from this chipset to the rtl8811cu chipset for adapters in the AC600 class.
 Adapters that use the rtl8811au chipset are still available but availability is declining.
-The above driver is a decent quality driver but the question is, how long will Realtek continue to release out-of-kernel source code for this chipset.
+The above driver is a really good quality driver but the question is, how long will Realtek continue to release out-of-kernel source code for this chipset.
 The preferred solution is for Realtek to support an in-kernel Linux Wireless Standards compliant driver but I have seen no indication this will happen.

 The Good:

 - managed (client) mode works very well
 - master (AP) mode is very good
+- monitor mode is good
+- power saving works well
+- very stable
 - clean compile and clean log

 The Bad: